 How to find the best car insurance in New Jersey

 Because New Jersey is a mostly urban state, the state has a high population density and more cars on the road.
 That means car accidents are more likely, which is reflected in the higher-than-average auto insurance premiums.
 To find coverage that works for your needs and budget, there are some steps you can take.

 Consider minimum insurance requirements in New Jersey

 New Jersey takes a unique approach to car insurance requirements.
 The state offers two options for minimum required coverage: the basic policy and the standard policy.
 Basic policies include just property damage liability and personal injury protection (PIP) coverage and come with the option to purchase bodily injury liability coverage.
-If you choose a basic policy, your ability to add other coverages could be limited.
-Standard policies include bodily injury liability, property damage liability and PIP and also come with a broader range of optional coverages to choose from.
+If you choose a basic policy, your ability to add other coverage types could be limited.
+Standard policies include bodily injury liability, property damage liability and PIP and also come with a broader range of optional endorsements to choose from.
 Understanding New Jersey’s car insurance laws could help you decide if you need to purchase more coverage than just the minimum required.

 Consider lender requirements

 Drivers with loans or leases may have additional car insurance requirements to consider.
 Minimum coverage does not provide any coverage for damage to your vehicle, which lenders often require.
-Coverage that includes vehicle damage is called full coverage insurance and it adds comprehensive and collision coverages.
+Coverage that includes vehicle damage is called full coverage insurance and it adds comprehensive coverage and collision coverage.
 Lenders could also potentially have stipulations on how much liability coverage you must purchase and how high your comprehensive and collision deductibles can be.
 Gap insurance could also be a useful coverage if you have a loan or lease on your vehicle.
 This option helps pay the difference between your loan balance and your vehicle’s cash value if your car is totaled.